A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Hybrid Cascade Network

 \subsection{Input Signal}

+It is worth noting that the input signal we adopt is the signed distance field of voxel, rather than binary voxel.

-Most volumetric CNN methods take binary signal as input and learn a probability distribution of binary variables on voxel grids, where 1 stands for object occupancy and 0 indicates the empty.
+Most volumetric CNN methods take binary signal as input and learn a probability distribution of binary variables on voxel grids, where ``1" stands for object occupancy and ``0" indicates the empty.
 Although the encouraging performance has been achieved, the accuracy of almost all methods are still lower than $90\%$.
 One basic factor leading to low classification accuracy is that binary volumetric representation could not provide detailed shape features for deep learning.
-In Sec.~\ref{sec:comparison}, we have performed several comparison experiments between different input signals and proved that SDF values behave much better than binary features in FC-Net and 3D CNN.
+In Sec.~\ref{sec:comparison}, we perform several comparison experiments between different input signals.
+It is found that SDF values of voxels behave much better than their binary features in FC-Net and 3D CNN.
 Therefore, our further research mainly take SDF feature as input to improve the performance.
 The original voxel resolutions we use in this paper are $16^3$, $32^3$, $64^3$.

 Besides the vanilla SDF input, we also propose to use colored SDF feature to further enrich the input, which is inspired by the pseudo-colorization method of gray images.
-Fig. \ref{fig:color_SDF} depicts one example of Bunny rabbit.
-From a human point of view, colored SDF images are more illustrative and may contain more prominent and easy-to-extract features.
-Experiments in Fig.~\ref{fig:acc_speed_individual} show its performance.
+Figure~\ref{fig:color_SDF} depicts one example of Bunny rabbit represented by colored SDF.
+The grayscale SDF is assigned to the green channel, while the binary field is assigned to the red and blue channels.
+As a result, colored SDF can be considered as a hybrid multi-channel representation, which takes into account the edge information and the changes inside and outside the shape.
+From a human point of view, colored SDF are more illustrative and may contain more prominent and easy-to-extract features.